andrewdavidsmith/transferase/README.md

 ```

 If the chromosomes appear out-of-order in `hg38.cpg_idx` and
 `SRX012345.xsym.gz` an error will be reported.
+As with the `hg38.cpg_idx`
+index file, the methylome file `SRX012345.m16` will be accompanied by
+a metadata file with an additional json extension: `SRX012345.m16.json`.

 If you begin with a counts format file, for example `SRX012345.sym`,
 created using the `dnmtools counts` and then `dnmtools sym` commands,